szapp/FeatShare/doc/examples.rst

 Examples
 ========

-For an introduction and the most basic example refer to :ref:`Quick Start <tutorial>`.
+For an introduction and the most basic examples refer to :ref:`Quick Start <tutorial>` and the :ref:`feature introduction <features>`.
 Here follow some more advanced examples.

 .. note::